Sugar #11 May '19 (SBK19)Get Real-Time Futures

 Sugar #11 Futures Market News and Commentary

 COTTON General Comments: Cotton was a little lower in consolidation trading.
-Chart trends are trying to turn up for the short-term, and the market [...]...
+Everyone is waiting for the resolution of the US-China trade dispute, and...

 - Mooses in the Markets - Technicals Show Weakness and Supply, Demand Seesaw Continues - Cocoa Futures

 During Wednesdays trading session, May cocoa attempted to break some key support levels.